k2bd/pghex/README.md

 ## Installing

 At the moment this can only be installed in a development environment using `cargo pgrx run`.
-Packaging and distribting will be done later.
+Packaging and distributing will be done later.

 ## Developing